EPSEF - Eastern Panhandle

 Award sponsorship opportunities are available!
 Please contact us for more information.

-In addition to 1st, 2nd, and 3rd place awards in each category, participants in EPSEF '23 compete for a variety of Special Awards, including:
+In addition to 1st, 2nd, and 3rd place awards in each category, participants in EPSEF '24 may compete for a variety of Special Awards, including:

 • Best Graphic Design